EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 - Automate style checks to help ensure your code is consistent.
 Many modern Integrated Development Environments (IDEs), such as {% tool "vscode" %}, {% tool "pycharm" %}, {% tool "rstudio" %} or {% tool "eclipse" %}, have built-in support for checking conformance to style conventions and they will warn you when you deviate or even autocorrect things for you.
 - Use {% tool "code-linters" %} - static code analysis tools (such as {% tool "pylint" %}) used to flag code consistency issues, stylistic errors, suspicious language constructs, and even programming errors and bugs.
+- Use automated code formatters (such as {% tool "black" %}) to enforce code styles and formatting rules.
 - Organise code into reusable and modular functions that achieve a singular purpose and are more easier to understand, test and reuse.
 - Use existing and well-tested libraries or packages for common functionality and tasks (e.g. reading and writing data in standard formats) to avoid duplication and reimplementing functionality in custom, more error-prone code.